rebroad/breezy-desktop/X11LIBRE_VIRTUAL_DISPLAY_ANALYSIS.md

 - Standard X server functionality
 - Standard modesetting driver
 - Standard RandR extension
-- Xvfb (headless server, different use case)
+- Xvfb (headless server - entirely different architecture: a complete X server in memory with no physical display, vs our virtual outputs which are additional outputs on a server with physical displays)

 ---